Wraith (Yuri Watanabe): Fictional character biography

 In the "Spiral" storyline, Yuri's faith in the justice system is shattered when crime boss Tombstone is released from prison after gunning down one of her friends during a shootout with the police.
 She receives photographic evidence from Mister Negative that Judge Howell, who signed off on Tombstone's release, received a favor in return and arrests the judge without contacting the NYPD after obtaining more evidence as the Wraith with Spider-Man.
 She continues to receive tips from Negative on where big crime lords such as Hammerhead and the second Goblin King (Phil Urich) are meeting so she and Spider-Man can take them down.

 Spider-Man notices Yuri is being more brutal in her approach and believes Mister Negative is using her.
 This is later proven right when Negative begins to take over the territories of his incarcerated rivals and tries to frame the Wraith as a murderer.
 When Howell dies in prison from a stab wound, Yuri's superior confiscates her badge and she is dismissed from the force.
 After a fight with the Circus of Crime, she realizes she has been playing into Negative's hands and kills one of his men, declaring that "Watanabe the cop" no longer exists and that only the Wraith is left.
 When she attempts to kill Negative, Spider-Man tries to convince her to change her ways.
 She decides that killing criminals rather than arresting them is more fulfilling and attacks her former ally, but Spider-Man knocks her out and goes on to defeat Negative himself.
 Spider-Man later finds Yuri has abandoned her costume, but kept her Wraith mask.

 Powers and abilities

-The Wraith primarily used technology obtained by the police from various Spider-Man villains, including a mask of Jean DeWolff's face from Chameleon to hide her true identity, equipment designed by Mysterio, and Mister Fear's Fear Gas.
+The Wraith primarily uses technology obtained by the police from various Spider-Man villains, including a mask of Jean DeWolff's face from the Chameleon to hide her true identity, equipment designed by Mysterio, and Mister Fear's fear gas.
 Her primary weapons are elastic straps attached to her costume that wrap up her enemies and allow her to swing around the city similar to Spider-Man.